Use a Job as Step of Another Job

 This example shows you how to use a previously defined job as a step of another job.
 Since this example requires a previously created job, you should complete the Creating a Job from a MapForce Mapping example before completing this example.

-As you may recall from the Creating a Job from a MapForce Mapping example, the CompletePO.job generates an XML file in a temporary folder every time when it runs.
+As you may recall from the Creating a Job from a MapForce Mapping example, the GeneratePurchaseOrder job generates an XML file in a temporary folder every time when it runs.
 This example shows you how to do the following:

-1.Create a job that copies the generated file from the temporary folder to an archive folder (we will call this job copy2archive).
+1.Create a job that copies the file generated by the mapping to another directory.
+We will call this job CopyOutput.

-2.Modify the CompletePO.job to include the copy2archive job as an additional execution step.
+2.Modify the GeneratePurchaseOrder job to include the CopyOutput job as an additional execution step.

 •Required licenses: MapForce Enterprise or Professional edition, MapForce Server or MapForce Server Advanced Edition, and FlowForce Server